faisalmemon/ios-crash-dump-analysis-book/examples/kdp_crash_osx/kdp_graphics_crash_explanation.md

 or we report:
 `"Graphics hardware encountered an error and was reset: 0x%08x\n"`

-In fact, we see the following in the crash report:
+In fact, we see the following in the Crash Report:
 ```
 Application Specific Signatures:
 Graphics kernel error: 0xfffffffb